-More than 50 million Americans have an allergy of some kind.
+Millions of Americans have an allergy of some kind.
 You probably know one of those people or are one yourself.
-Food allergies are estimated to affect 4% – 6% of children and 4% of adults, according to the Centers for Disease Control and Prevention.
+Almost 6% of U.S. adults and children have a food allergy.

 Food allergy symptoms are most common in babies and children, but they can appear at any age.
 You can even develop an allergy to foods you have eaten for years with no problems.

 Nausea, swelling, or dizziness from something you ate?

 Signs of Allergies

 The body’s immune system keeps you healthy by fighting off infections and other dangers to good health.
 A food allergy reaction occurs when your immune system overreacts to a food or a substance in a food, identifying it as a danger and triggering a protective response.

 While allergies tend to run in families, it is impossible to predict whether a child will inherit a parent’s food allergy or whether siblings will have a similar condition.
 Some research does suggest that the younger siblings of a child with a peanut allergy will also be allergic to peanuts.